DataDog/dd-sdk-ios/SUPPORTED-VERSIONS.md

 ## MacOS

 MacOS is not officially supported by Datadog SDK.
 Some features may not be fully functional.
 Note that `DatadogRUM`, `DatadogSessionReplay` and `DatadogObjc` which heavily depend on `UIKit` do not build on macOS.

+## Catalyst

+We support Catalyst in build mode only, which means that macOS target will build, but functionalities for the SDK might not work for this target.

 ## Xcode